ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </Tabs>

 :::note IMPORTANT
 Note that while using JavaScript and TypeScript that our messages were saved into an array without using a send mode.
 This occurs because during using @ton/ton library, it is expected that developer will implement process of serialization and deserialization by own hands.
-Therefore, a method is passed that first saves the transaction mode after it saves the transaction itself.
+Therefore, a method is passed that first saves the message mode after it saves the message itself.
 If we make use of the `Dictionary.Values.Cell()` specification for the value method, it saves the entire message as a cell reference without saving the mode separately.
 :::

 Next we’ll create an external message and send it to the blockchain using the following code: